-Our support team may need to obtain additional information about the network requests that are generated in your browser while you’re experience an issue.
+Our support team may need to obtain additional information about the network requests that are generated in your browser while you’re experiencing an issue.
 It's possible it may be requested that you record a HAR file, or HTTP Archive format file, that logs of network requests, while that issue is occurring and then provide that to them for further analysis.

 Generate a HAR file for Chrome

 - Open Google Chrome and go to the page where the issue is occurring.

 - From the panel, select the Network tab.

 - In the upper left corner of the tab, find the red Record button.
 If it is grey, click it one time to start recording.